packages

 library(coolorrr)

-## data viz settings
+## my own data viz settings

 set_theme()